-The University has installed emergency Blue Light Phones which are strategically placed throughout our campus.
-These phones can be found outside of residence hall complexes, parking lots and administration buildings.
-They are to be used when immediate police assistance is needed.
-Pressing the red button on the Blue Light Phone, a user can communicate directly with the HU-SOCC.
-The phone location will be digitally displayed to a police dispatcher, indicating the user's location and where to dispatch an officer to provide assistance.
+The University has installed emergency Blue Light Phones which are placed strategically throughout our campuses.
+These phones can be found outside of residence hall complexes, parking lots, and administration buildings.
+These phones may be used when immediate police assistance is needed.
+Pressing the red button on the Blue Light Phone, a user can communicate directly with a dispatcher at HU-SOCC.
+The location of the phone will be digitally displayed to the police dispatcher, indicating the user's location and where to dispatch an officer to provide assistance.